-According to statistics from the USDA, approximately 9 billion chickens were raised for meat in the United States in 2017.
+According to statistics from the USDA, over 9 billion chickens were raised for meat in the United States in 2019.

 High levels of ammonia in the litter contribute to extremely poor air quality and painful irritations to the chickens’ feet.
 Lighting is intentionally kept low to minimize aggression and activity, so birds gain weight more rapidly.
 An especially serious welfare problems is that the birds are genetically selected to grow at such an abnormally fast rate that their bodies cannot keep up.
 Their bones break and organs rupture as chickens reach market weight in just six or seven weeks.
 Some die of heart failure before that.